bootphon/intphys/Tools/README.md

 * `make_archives.py` builds the `.tar.gz` archives as published on
   www.intphys.com/download.

-* `dataset_pipeline.sh` is a complete pipeline to generate, postprocess and archive an intphys dataset.
+* `dataset_pipeline.sh` is a complete pipeline to generate and archive an intphys dataset.